AmyKeedwell/2-Milestone-Project-Memory-Bay/README.md

 ![AmIResponsive](assets/README.images/AmIResponsive.PNG)

 This game is designed to be a relaxing game aimed at all age groups.

-# User Stories
+The premise is to complete the game by matching all of the cards within the time limit of 30 seconds.

 # Mock Up
 I created an initial mockup of my game using Figma